bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 <p>Exclamation point will allow me to press tab, which gives me kind of my basic
 structure for an HTML page.
-And then I'm going to type in here.
+And then I&apos;m going to type in here.
 Testing selections and there we go.
-And then in here I'm just going to add an h1 testing selections.</p>
+And then in here I&apos;m just going to add an h1 testing selections.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 130. add script & two variables (83) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">